All Products

 env:

-# Specify a time zone.
-Specify the time zone in the Region/City format based on the region where the Kubernetes cluster resides.
-For example, if your cluster resides in the Chinese mainland, set the time zone to Asia/Shanghai.
+# Specify the time zone in the Region/City format based on the region where the Kubernetes cluster resides.
+If the cluster is in the Chinese mainland, you can set the time zone to Asia/Shanghai.

 # If the specified time zone is invalid, the time labels of raw logs and processed logs may not match.
 As a result, logs may be archived based on an incorrect point in time.